PVProu/MessiCoin-Token/README.md

 # MessiCoin (D10S)

 **MessiCoin** is a custom-built ERC20 token smart contract developed in Solidity using the OpenZeppelin library.
-Inspired by the legendary Lionel Messi, this token showcases advanced features such as controlled token distribution, blacklist enforcement, transfer pausing, and secure burning—all following industry best practices.
+Inspired by the legendary Lionel Messi, this token showcases advanced features such as controlled token distribution, blacklist enforcement, transfer pausing, and secure burning, all following industry best practices.

 ---